PrideFest 2016 Q&A

 How can I cool down?

-Thanks to the numerous water sources at Soldiers’ Memorial, we will be providing misters this year, and Metro is sponsoring the SAGE cooling tent.
+Thanks to the numerous water sources at Soldiers’ Memorial, and Metro is sponsoring the SAGE cooling tent.
 The City of St. Louis will also be bringing drinking water trucks, so there are plenty of ways to stay cool.

 Where are the bathrooms?

-Restrooms can be found at six locations around the perimeter of the festival.
+Restrooms can be found at locations around the festival.

 An ambulance will be on site at all times during festival hours.
-A first aid tent staffed by a team of medical professionals can be found at 14th Street and Pine Street, on the west side of Soldiers’ Memorial.
+A first aid tent staffed by a team of medical professionals can be found on 14th Street just North of Chestnut, on the west side of Soldiers’ Memorial.

 What is the festival theme?